 Menstrual leave shouldn’t be stigmatised as special treatment.

 Menstrual leave is still widely controversial, with some arguing it supports the stereotype that women are fragile, hormone-driven beings.
 But why are we not considering the real point here?
-Paid menstrual leave is not about special treatment; it is about fairness.
+Paid menstrual leave is not about special treatment; it is about fairness and equality.
 Just like maternity leave, it addresses the biological needs of menstruating workers and offers support where it is genuinely needed.
 Isn’t that what workplace equality is all about?

 Women often feel the need to hide the true reason for taking leave during their period by saying they are simply “not feeling well.”
 That is because discussing menstruation openly can still be uncomfortable or stigmatised in many workplaces.
 Instead of being upfront about needing time off for period-related issues, they might use vague excuses to avoid judgment or awkwardness.